Kate Cross: Career

 In February 2019, she was awarded a full central contract by the England and Wales Cricket Board (ECB) for 2019.
 In June 2019, the ECB named her in England's squad for their opening match against Australia to contest the Women's Ashes.
 In January 2020, she was named in England's squad for the 2020 ICC Women's T20 World Cup in Australia.

 On 18 June 2020, Cross was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic in the United Kingdom.

 In December 2020, Cross was announced as one of the commentators to feature on Talksport's commentary for England men's 2nd ODI against South Africa.
 The series was abandoned before the match could take place due to a COVID-19 outbreak.

 In January 2021, Cross was announced as part of the squad who travelled to New Zealand for 3 ODIs and 3 T20Is.
 In June 2021, Cross was named as in England's Test squad for their one-off match against India.

 In July 2021, Cross made her debut for the Manchester Originals as captain of the Hundred team.
 During the loss, she made history by hitting the first 6 in hundred ball cricket.
 She was the leading wicket taker for Manchester Originals with 12 wickets.

 In December 2021, Cross was named in England's squad for their tour to Australia to contest the Women's Ashes.
 In February 2022, she was named in England's team for the 2022 Women's Cricket World Cup in New Zealand.

 In February 2022, Cross was awarded the ESPNcricinfo Women's Bowling Performance Award for 2021, for her 5/34 taken against India.
 In April 2022, she was bought by the Manchester Originals for the 2022 season of The Hundred.
 In July 2022, she was named in England's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

+Cross captained England for the first time in an ODI against Ireland at Stormont in Belfast on 7 September 2024, marking the occasion by taking career best bowling figures of 6/30 and scoring 38 not out with the bat to lead her team to a four-wicket victory in the first contest of a three-match series.

+She was named in England's squad for their multi-format tour to South Africa in November 2024.

+Cross was named in the England squad for the 2025 Women's Ashes series in Australia.